scrapy/scrapy/docs/intro/tutorial.rst

         desc = scrapy.Field()

-This may seem complicated at first, but defining the item allows you to use other handy components of Scrapy that need to know how your item looks.
+This may seem complicated at first, but defining the item allows you to use other handy components of Scrapy that need to know what does your item look like.

 Our first Spider
 ================